Visualising AI Embeddings in APEX

 D3CountriesDataExport

-You'll need to use SQL Workshop -> Utilities -> Data Workshop -> Data Load -> Text Data in Apex to upload the data into the D3_COUNTRIES table.
+You'll need to use SQL Workshop -> Utilities -> Data Workshop -> Data Load -> Text Data in APEX to upload the data into the D3_COUNTRIES table.

-Next, create a new page in Apex with a HTML region.
+Next, create a new page in APEX with a HTML region.
 You'll need to put the following CSS either in the Inline section of CSS on the Page Attributes, or as a file on the file system or under Shared Components -> Cascading Style Sheets.

 * { -moz-box-sizing: border-box; -webkit-box-sizing: border-box; box-sizing: border-box; }